 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Growth Management Yes Part of the Comprehensive Plan; Part of Local Law No. 2- 1980, Zoning Code - Article 7 § 7.11.
 Planned unit development districts.
-Local Planning Board and Zoning Board of Appeals How has or will this be integrated Comprehensive Plan: Purpose keeping with the rural and age Zoning Code: Sets limits on descriptions se of Comprehe rarian nature o ensive Plan is to create baland f the Town. ced growth and development that is i Environmental Protection Ordinance(s) No - - - How has or will this be integrated Not applicable । with the HMP ar nd how does this reduce risk? l Flood Damage Prevention Ordinance Yes Local Law No. 2-1980.
+Local Planning Board and Zoning Board of Appeals How has or will this be integrated to Comprehensive Plan: Purpose keeping with the rural and ag Zoning Code: Sets limits on de se of Comprehe rarian nature o ensive Plan is to create baland f the Town. ced growth and development that is ir Environmental Protection Ordinance(s) No - - - How has or will this be integrated when Not applicable । with the HMP a। nd how does this reduce risk? l I Flood Damage Prevention Ordinance Yes Local Law No. 2-1980.
 Zoning Code, § 4.25.
 Special Flood Hazard District.
 (Added 5-11- 1987 by L.L.
 No. 2-1987) Federal, State, County and Local Code Enforcement Officer How has or will this be integrated with the HMP and how does this reduce risk?
 The Zoning Code establishes a Special Flood Hazard District.
-The Zoning Code regulates uses which are dangerous to health, safety and property due to water or erosion hazards or which result in damaging increases in erosion or in flo heights or velocities; requires that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction; controls the alteration of natural floodplains, stream channel and natural protective barriers which are involved in the accommodation of flood waters; controls filling, grading, dredging and other development which may increase erosion or flood damages; regulates the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards to other lands; and qualifies for and maintain participation in the National Flood Insurance Program.
+The Zoning Code regulates uses which are dangerous to health, safety and property due to water or erosion hazards or which result in damaging increases in erosion or in floor heights or velocities; requires that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction; controls the alteration of natural floodplains, stream channels and natural protective barriers which are involved in the accommodation of flood waters; controls filling, grading, dredging and other development which may increase erosion or flood damages; regulates the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards to other lands; and qualifies for and maintain participation in the National Flood Insurance Program.
 Wellhead Protection Yes Local Law No. 2-1980.
 Zoning Code, § 4.26.
 Dundee Wellhead District (DWD).
 (Added 9-14-1998 by L.L.
-No. 2-1998) Local Code Enforcement Officer, Zoning Board of Appeals How has or will this be integrated The Dundee Wellhead District (DW particular wells supply the majorit important to regulate uses in this any excavation, construction, or an approvals are obtained from the T Conservation District Office.
-D) contains a w y of the municip district to protec ny other develop ell system which pumps water oal drinking water for the Villag ct health and life.
-A developme oment within the Dundee Well e of Dundee, and nt permit is requ nead District.
-No it is therefore ired before the start o permit is granted until Emergency Management No - - -
+No. 2-1998) Local Code Enforcement Officer, Zoning Board of Appeals How has or will this be integrated with the HMP and how does this reduce risk?
+The Dundee Wellhead District (DWD) contains a well system which pumps water from a sole source aquifer.
+These particular wells supply the majority of the municipal drinking water for the Village of Dundee, and it is therefore important to regulate uses in this district to protect health and life.
+A development permit is required before the start of any excavation, construction, or any other development within the Dundee Wellhead District.
+No permit is granted until approvals are obtained from the Town of Barrington Zoning Board of Appeals and the Yates County Soil and Water Conservation District Office.
+Emergency Management Ordinance No - - -